Swimming at the 2024 Summer Olympics – Men's 50-metre freestyle: Heats

-Ten heats (preliminary rounds) took place on 1 August 2024, starting at 11:18.
+Ten heats took place on 1 August 2024, starting at 11:18.
 (Note: All times are Central European Summer Time (UTC+2)) The swimmers with the best 16 times in the heats advanced to the semifinals.
-McEvoy swam 21.32 seconds to claim the fastest swim of the heats.
-The Caymanian Jordan Crooks finished in 21.51 seconds to claim second, and Manaudou swam the third fastest time of 21.54 seconds.
-Thomas Fannon of Ireland claimed a new national record of 21.79 seconds, which bettered Shane Ryan's mark set a month earlier at the European Championships by 0.03 seconds.
+McEvoy swam 21.32 seconds to claim the fastest swim of the heats, while Caymanian Jordan Crooks finished in 21.51 to claim second, and Manaudou swam the third fastest time of 21.54.

+Thomas Fannon of Ireland claimed a new national record of 21.79 seconds, which bettered Ryan's mark set a month earlier at the European Championships by 0.03 seconds.
 Crooks also set a national record, beating his own time by 0.22 seconds.
-The final national record of the heats came from David Young, who set Fiji's record at 22.71, beating his previous national record of 22.87.
+David Young set Fiji's national record at 22.71, beating his previous national record of 22.87, Alex Joachim set Saint Vincent and the Grenadines' national record at 23.59, and Mohamed Aan Hussain set the Maldives' national record at 24.22.